bhakiyakalimuthu/avsm/README.md

  This is a drafted and working version.
  This can be improved by implementing commandline functionalities. avsm pacakge can be divided into multiple modules.
+ Hardcoded transition map can be modified via logic.
 ```
 # Installation
 ```